bingyangchen/bingyangchen/README.md

 I speak more programming languages than I do in social settings, and most of my communication at work happens through commit messages and code reviews.

-My goal is to write code that doesn’t need a README, and to come up with function names that still make sense to me three months later.
+My goal is to write code that doesn’t need a readme, and to come up with function names that still make sense to me three months later.

 Visit <https://byc1999.com> to learn more about me!